-- Item 3b - Standard CONSORT item: important changes to methods after trial commencement (such as eligibility criteria), with reasons - Extension for pilot trials: important changes to methods after pilot trial commencement (such as eligibility criteria), with reasons - Example care were receiving early surgery because, having achieved accelerated medical clearance, they were put on the operating room list.
-We therefore amended the protocol to randomly assign patients immediately on diagnosis; only those assigned to early surgery received an expedited medical assessment."
+- Item 3h - Standard CONSORT item: important changes to methods after trial commencement (such as eligibility criteria), with reasons - Extension for pilot trials: important changes to methods after pilot trial commencement (such as eligibility criteria), with reasons - Example

+"After randomly assigning 11 patients (5 to standard care), we recognized that patients assigned to standard care were receiving early surgery because, having achieved accelerated medical clearance, they were put on the operating room list.
+We therefore amended the protocol to randomly assign patients immediately on diagnosis; only those assigned to early surgery received an expedited medical assessment [43]."